-Both the Forenza and Verona target value-oriented buyers.
-The Forenza was partially designed by Pininfarina in Italy, and its 2.0-liter four-cylinder is rated at 127 horsepower.
-Rivals include the Honda Civic, Nissan Sentra and Toyota Corolla.
+The Forenza, which targets value-oriented buyers, was partially designed by Pininfarina in Italy.
+Its 2.0-liter four-cylinder is rated at 127 horsepower, and rivals include the Honda Civic, Nissan Sentra and Toyota Corolla.

 (Skip to details on the: Forenza Wagon)

 Suzuki touts the Forenza’s “gracefully curved roofline and uniquely free-flowing silhouette,” noting that it provides maximum visibility.
 Clear, oversized taillamps complement European-style dual cylindrical halogen headlights, and the side molding is color-keyed.

 The Forenza features pull-out door handles, and fog lamps are available.
 Speed-sensitive power steering and all-disc brakes are installed.
 Measuring 177.2 inches long overall, the Forenza rides a 102.4-inch wheelbase and stands 56.9 inches tall.
 Steel or aluminum wheels hold 15-inch tires.

 Up to five occupants can fit inside the Forenza.
 The instruments are rimmed with metallic silver accents, and the panel emits a jade-green glow for night driving.
 Equipped with three head restraints, the 60/40-split rear seats fold flat.

 Height and lumbar support adjustments for the driver and a tilt steering wheel are included.
 The padded front center armrest contains a storage compartment.
 Trunk space totals 12.4 cubic feet.